 Increase Your Creativity

-A 2012 study by psychologists from the University of Utah and the University of Kansas showed that backpackers scored 50 percent better on a creativity test after spending four days in nature disconnected from electronic devices.
+A 2012 study by psychologists at the University of Utah and the University of Kansas showed that backpackers scored 50 percent better on a creativity test after spending four days in nature disconnected from electronic devices.

-Sure some of the results of the study above could have been due to being disconnected from their devices, but I highly suggest you leave your phone behind (or at least turned off) while being out in nature anyway for the full benefit.
+Sure, some of the results of the study above could have been due to being disconnected from their devices, but I highly suggest you leave your phone behind (or at least turned off) while being out in nature anyway for the full benefit.